wingify/readme-central/docs/Integrations/fme-ai-integrations/fme-mcp-server.md

 ## Required Configuration

-To connect the MCP server to the VWO feature management system, you must configure two essential environment variables:
+To connect the MCP server to the VWO feature experimentation system, you must configure two essential environment variables:

 * **VWO\_ACCOUNT\_ID**: VWO Account ID.
 * **VWO\_API\_KEY**: The API key (Developer Token) for authenticating with VWO REST APIs.